pieterjandesmedt/vite-et-reves/content/captains-log/2020-04-03-duquesne-bay.md

 image: "IMG_9812.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 77.gpx"
-summary: "In search of a deserted beach, we end up in Duquesne Bay"
+summary: "In search of a deserted beach, Vite & Rêves ends up in Duquesne Bay.
+It was not deserted after all."
 ---

 `From: Gouyave, Grenada`<br/>